dannybauman/30-day-map-challenge-2025/MY-WRITING-STYLE.md

 **Before**: "The concept forced every platform to grapple with real GIS workflows."
 **After**: "The concept required every platform to grapple with real GIS workflows."

+**Before**: "Round 1 was a miss: every model handed me administrative boundaries."
+**After**: "Round 1 was a miss: every model gave me basic shapes like state outlines."

 ## Why This Matters

 AI-generated text often sounds overly enthusiastic and unnatural, using the same excited words repeatedly.
 This makes documentation less credible and harder to trust.

 Use varied, specific language that focuses on what actually happened rather than how you felt about it.
 Let the results speak for themselves.